 Established in 1972, George Mason University is Virginia’s largest public research university.
 Located near Washington, D.C., Mason enrolls more than 37,000 students from 130 countries and all 50 states.
 Mason has grown rapidly over the past half-century and is recognized for its innovation and entrepreneurship, remarkable diversity, and commitment to accessibility.
 Mason is also one of the best values in higher education, producing graduates who lead all Virginia schools with the highest annual salaries.

 We are an innovative and inclusive academic community committed to creating a more just, free, and prosperous world.

 Read more about the mission of George Mason University.

 George Mason, for whom our university is named, was one of the greatest of the founding fathers of the United States.
 Mason drafted the Virginia Declaration of Rights, which became a model for the U.S. Bill of Rights.

 GMU Korea was established in 2014 as part of the Incheon Global Campus, aiming to become the best global education hub in Northeast Asia.
 George Mason University was invited by the Incheon Free Economic Zone Authority to come to Songdo and participate in an innovative initiative to educate the next generation of global leaders.
-GMU Korea now offers U.S. degrees in seven undergraduate disciplines.
+GMU Korea now offers U.S. degrees in six undergraduate disciplines.
 Approved by the Korean Ministry of Education, the degree programs offered afford students the unique opportunity to spend three years at GMU Korea in Songdo and one year in the U.S. at Mason in Fairfax, Virginia.
 When these students graduate, they receive the same degree as all students from George Mason University.